 Multiprotocol (SMB, NFS, S3) to any or all data

-The smallest Universal Storage system, a single 675TB and four VAST Servers, delivers enough performance to edit or playback low compression 4K UHD formats like ProRes 444 or DNxHR 444 smoothly.
-Even more than with some other storage systems VAST system performance is a function of scale.
+The smallest VAST system, a single 675TB VAST Enclosure and four VAST Servers, delivers enough performance to edit or playback low compression 4K UHD formats like ProRes 444 or DNxHR 444 smoothly.
+Even more than with some other scale-out storage systems VAST system performance is a function of scale.
 Bigger systems, with more VAST Servers, provide more bandwidth to support tens or hundreds of users, accessing many petabytes of data.

 True Multi-protocol Storage

-Unlike some other systems that may support multiple protocols by slicing their capacity into multiple namespaces, VAST Universal Storage Systems present a single namespace that users can access as files over NFS and SMB, or as objects via S3.
-The uses a metadata structure that abstracts the data layout and includes all the metadata objects each protocol requires.
+Unlike some other systems that may support multiple protocols by slicing their capacity into multiple namespaces, VAST systems present a single namespace that users can access as files over NFS and SMB, or as objects via S3.
+The VAST Element Store uses a metadata structure that abstracts the data layout and includes all the metadata objects each protocol requires.

 The result is a fully multi-protocol storage system that allows users to select the best tools for their job rather than settling for the best tools that work on their storage.
 Organizations that want to adopt cloud-style application architectures can develop new applications using S3 and have those applications share data with their existing NFS or SMB based apps eliminating the need to synchronize multiple datasets.